-D. The importance of policy space for science, technology and innovation
+D. Importance of policy space for science, technology and innovation

-25. From the above, a pertinent question is whether the current international trade and investment regimes guarantee enough policy space for the Governments of developing countries to promote national STI capabilities.

-Among the relevant multilateral, regional and bilateral agreements, the WTO 26.
-Agreement on Trade-Related aspects of Intellectual Property Rights (TRIPS) and the agreement on Trade-Related Investment Measures (TRIMS) should be mentioned.
-TRIPS establishes minimum standards for domestic intellectual property protection with which signatory countries (excluding LDCs) are required to comply.
-This has significant implications for permissible STI policies at the national level.
-In this regard, certain measures that developed countries used in the course of their industrialization discrimination against foreign patent application, or exclusion of industries, such as chemicals and pharmaceuticals - are no longer available.
-However, the agreement contains several "flexibilities" that can be used by developing countries in designing their own IPR system.
-Meanwhile, TRIMS prohibits practices such as local content requirements, manufacturing requirements, export performance, trade balancing requirements, and technology transfer requirements.
+- 25. A pertinent question is whether the current international trade and investment regimes guarantee enough policy space for the Governments of developing countries to promote national science, technology and innovation capabilities. - 26.
+Among the relevant multilateral, regional and bilateral agreements, the TRIPS and TRIMs Agreements should both be mentioned.
+The TRIPS Agreement establishes minimum standards for domestic intellectual property protection with which signatory countries (excluding least developed countries) are required to comply.
+This has significant implications for permissible science, technology and innovation policies at the national level.
+In this regard, certain measures that developed countries used in the course of their industrialization, namely, discrimination against foreign patent application, or exclusion of such industries as chemicals and pharmaceuticals, are no longer available.
+However, the TRIPS Agreement contains several "flexibilities" that can be used by developing countries in designing their own intellectual property rights system.
+Meanwhile, the TRIMs Agreement prohibits practices such as local content requirements manufacturing requirements, export performance, trade balancing requirements and technology transfer requirements.
 Simply put, these measures significantly limit policy space for Governments in developing countries.
-Beyond this issue, there is the question whether the TRIPS rules are the right model of intellectual property rights (IPRs) for developing countries, and which implications it brings in terms of access to knowledge and technology.
+Beyond this issue, there is the question of whether the TRIPS rules are the right intellectual property rights model for developing countries and what implications they bring in terms of access to knowledge and technology.

-27. There is a need for a global dialogue on the reform in international trade and investment regimes.
-In particular, systems of IPRs need to evolve from a focus on protection to one that fosters dissemination.
-Stringent protection of IPRs (particularly patents) can be a serious deterrent in countries' efforts to achieve sustainable development in general and to pursuit appropriate industrial policies to that effect.
-In this regard, the international community should also consider several policy issues, including a broad research exemption for experimental users and judicial power to require nonexclusive licensing in the spirit of public interests.
+27. There is a need for a global dialogue on the reform of international trade and investment regimes.
+In particular, intellectual property right systems need to evolve from a focus on protection to one that fosters dissemination.
+Stringent protection of intellectual property rights, particularly patents, can be a serious deterrent in countries' efforts to achieve sustainable development in general and to pursue appropriate industrial policies to that effect.
+In this regard, the international community should also consider several policy issues, including a broad research exemption for experimental users and judicial power to require non-exclusive licensing in the spirit of public interest.
 Moreover, there is a need to install a minimum safeguard of public interests by ensuring transparency in licensing and allowing wider use of non-exclusive licensing, particularly in the patenting of results of publicly funded research.